Syncano/website/pages/blog/2015-03-02-introduction-python/index.md

 name = str(tmp)
 ```

-except explicitly assigned the returned result to a variable <em>tmp</em>.
+except explicitly assigned the returned result to a variable _tmp_.

-<h2 id="toc_7">Functions - Write your own!</h2>
+## Functions - Write your own!

 Now that you understand what a function is, it's time to make your own.
 In Python, there are a number of keywords - think of these words and phrases like power words - and everytime you learn one, you can do so much more with your program.
-Use the <em>def</em> keyword and the following structure to define your own function:
+Use the _def_ keyword and the following structure to define your own function:

 ```javascript

 def [name of function]([any input variables, ]):